LouisWW/criminal_network_analysis/src/test/README.md

         -k                              run specific modules(python files)/tests:

-        ---cov="."                      coverage of all the files in .
+        --cov="."                      coverage of all the files in .
         --cov-report html               generate html file
         --cov-config=test/.coveragerc   specify folder where files are generated